wecarelab/LoRa/README.md

 source list :8
 ~~~

  The node with adrress 8 will create a topic "/test/WeCareLab/Sensor8".
 The advantage of MQTT is that we can subscribe to multiple sensors using the "#" character.
 For example with the topic "/test/WeCareLab/#" we will be subscribed to all the Sensors.
 As we will see later in the Arduino Code you can add another level to the topic's herarchy.
-Being able to separate multiple data that is sending a node.
+Being able to separate multiple data sent by a node.

 </div>